JayBizzle/Crawler-Detect/README.md

 ```

 ### Contributing
-If you find a bot/spider/crawler user agent that CrawlerDetect fails to detect, please submit a pull request with with the regex pattern added to the `$crawlers` array in `CrawlerDetect.php` and add the failing user agent to `tests/crawlers.txt`.
+If you find a bot/spider/crawler user agent that CrawlerDetect fails to detect, please submit a pull request with with the regex pattern added to the `$data` array in `Fixtures/Crawlers.php` and add the failing user agent to `tests/crawlers.txt`.

 Failing that, just create an issue with the user agent you have found, and we'll take it from there :)